samirosman/squircleart.github.io/_posts/2017-02-11-the-essense-of-animation-nodes-the-system.md

 ![Tree Changed](/images/the-essence-of-animation-nodes-the-system/tree-changed.gif  "Tree Changed")

-Notice how the time changed (which means AN run) when I added another node.
+Notice how the time changed (which means AN runs) when I added another node.

 ### Frame Changed:

-This option run the node tree whenever the current frame change.
+This option runs the node tree whenever the current frame change.

-When we get to animating using AN, it is probable that we will need to run the node tree every time the frame change (Animation is played) because the whole node tree depend on the variable **Current Frame**.
+When we get to animating using AN, it is probable that we will need to run the node tree every time the frame changes (Animation is played) because the whole node tree depends on the variable **Current Frame**.

-Animation Nodes won't know that the frame change unless you tell it to watch for frame change and this is done by enabling this option.
-So make sure to check this option when ever you are animating.
+Animation Nodes won't know that the frame changes unless you tell it to watch for frame change and this is done by enabling this option.
+So make sure to check this option whenever you are animating.

 ![Time Changed](/images/the-essence-of-animation-nodes-the-system/frame-changed.gif  "Time Changed")

-Notice how the node tree run whenever the frame change.
+Notice how the node tree runs whenever the frame change.

 ### Property Changed:

-This option run the node tree when ever you change a value inside a node manually.
+This option runs the node tree whenever you change a value inside a node manually.
 If you plugged the time info node to one of the inputs and played the animation the node tree won't update because you have to manually edit the inputs.

 And this is also probably why you should enable it after disabling **Always** because it is probable that you will need AN to update every time you change a value in the node tree.

 ![Property Changed](/images/the-essence-of-animation-nodes-the-system/property-changed.gif  "Property Changed")

-Notice how the node tree run whenever I change a value.
+Notice how the node tree runs whenever I change a value.

 ### Triggers:

 Now you might be wondering, what if we wanted to run the node tree if an external property other than the frame changed.
-For instance, the location of an object, its draw options or even its name.
+For instance, the location of an object, its draw options, or even its name.

 This isn't the situation where you would start using **Always**, there is still another very neat feature we haven't looked at, And that is ...
 Triggers.